-- First create a new module project using the microej-kernelapi skeleton. - Create the kernel.api file into the src folder. - Right-click on the project and select Build Module .
+- Generate the skeleton project: Select File > New > Other... > Easyant > Easyant Project , select and configure the com.is2t.easyant.skeletons#microej-kernelapi;+ skeleton, and press Finish button. - Create the kernel.api file into the src folder. - Right-click on the project and select Build Module .